ciscoheat/superforms-web/src/routes/get-started/+page.md

 <Form {data} bind:this={formComponent} />

-You can try to submit this form, it's interactive!

 ### Debugging

 Now we can see that the form is populated.
 But to get deeper insight, let's add the Superform Debugging Svelte Component called `SuperDebug`: